ajsmth/rn-tools/packages/navigation/readme.md

 ### Stack Navigator

 The `StackNavigator` component manages stacks of screens.
-Under the hood this is using `react-native-screens` to handle pushing and popping screens natively.
-Screens can be pushed and popped via the global `navigation.pushScreen` and `navigation.popScreen` methods.
+Under the hood this is using `react-native-screens` to handle pushing and popping natively.

+Screens are pushed and popped via the global `navigation.pushScreen` and `navigation.popScreen` methods.

 ```tsx
 import * as React from "react";